paweljakubas/j-data-analysis/chapters/inverted-table.md

 │2022-05-30│2022-05-31│2022-06-01│2022-06-02│2022-06-03│2022-06-06│2022-06-07│2022-06-08│2022-06-09│2022-06-10│2022-06-13│2022-06-14│2022-06-15│2022-06-16│2022-06-17│
 └──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┘

    NB.
-Let's see how we can construct querying for a value in a given date and for a given tenor ((0;<(<'2022-05-31'));({{ x e. <y }}"1`'')) condIxs bonds3 0 0 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+Let's see how we can query for a value for a given date and tenor ((0;<(<'2022-05-31'));({{ x e. <y }}"1`'')) condIxs bonds3 0 0 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
    ((2;<(<'1Y '));({{ x e. <y }}"1`'')) condIxs bonds3